COSC3020/isomorphism-nodes-connectivity-noahvogt1/README.md

 They have the same number of nodes n

-Since both graphs have the same number of vertices n, we can define a bijective map $f: V_1 \rightarrow V_2$  that uniquely maps every vertex in $G_1$ to $G_2$.
+Since both graphs have the same number of vertices n, we can define a bijective function $f: V_1 \rightarrow V_2$  that uniquely maps every vertex in $G_1$ to $G_2$.
 This function f is one-to-one because no two vertices in $V_1$ map to the same vertex in $V_2$.
 It is also onto because every vertex in $V_2$ has a preimage in $V_1$.